-If you’ve been through all the free SQE1 questions and feel like you’d like some extra practice, you may want to consider paying for more MCQs.
-In this short article, I’ve written about places to find additional practice questions (for a price).
+Updated October 2025 – If you’ve been through all the free SQE1 practice questions and feel like you’d still like some extra practice, you may want to consider paying for more MCQs.
+In this short article, I’ve written about places you can find affordable SQE1 mocks.

 _ _ _